Panachage: Belgium

-Until an 1899 reform in favour of an open-list electoral system and the parliamentary elections in 1900, panachage was possible in provincial and parliamentary elections in Belgium.
+Until the parliamentary elections of 1900, panachage was allowed in provincial and parliamentary elections in Belgium.
 Candidates were placed on lists in alphabetical order of surname.

-Municipal elections were held under the panachage system until passage of the 5 July 1976 Law.
+Municipal elections were held under the panachage system starting in 1932 until passage of the 5 July 1976 Law.
 This change was adopted before the first elections (October 1976) following the 1976 communes merger, which reduced the number of Belgian communes from 2,359 to 596.
 Bills were introduced in 1995 and 1999 by senators from the Volksunie to reinstitute panachage, but they were never put to votes.

 Ecuador

 In the Ecuadorian parliamentary elections, voters have as many votes as there are seats to be filled.
 They may use their votes to support candidates across party lines (and they may also give several votes to a single candidate).

 El Salvador

 El Salvador adopted an open list proportional system for the 2012 legislative elections.
 It introduced panachage for the 2015 elections: